 Few people have heard about the Zunow camera.
 Even fewer have seen photographs of it, and fewer still have actually seen one live.
 The number of people owing one is probably so low that even collectors have given up finding one.
 It was produced in very

 first features, like the auto diaphragm technique.
-(Well, hungarian Gamma Duflex had it some ten years before, but that was a porro prism, not a penta prism.)
+(Well, Hungarian Gamma Duflex had it some ten years before, but that was a porro prism, not a penta prism.)
 But although the cameras were on a high technical level, the quality was not quite matching.

-They needed to be often serviced, at least once a year when regularly used.
+They needed to be serviced quite often, at least once a year when regularly used.

 Zunow Optical Company started producing lenses for other brands early in the 40's, and with great technical success.
 Later, rangefinder cameras like Leica and

 Nikon were among the ones to gain from this, although they made first class lenses themselves.
-Zunow made 1:1,1 lenses when others struggled with 1:1,8!
+Zunow made 1:1,1 lenses from 1953 on, when others struggled with 1:1,8!

 The very first Orion/Mirandas also came with Zunow lenses.
+(5cm 1:1,9)

 ending the camera production, Zunow continued producing lenses, until financial problems forced them to give up in the very early 60's.
 Some sources say January 1st 1961.